 Laurin-Whitney is a first year student, studying International Media.
 She spent the last year serving in Palestine as part of the ELCA's Young Adults in Global Mission Program.
 In Palestine, she worked on improving a local school's communication plan and taught film, photography, and radio skills to the youth of a refugee camp in Bethlehem.
 Before living in Palestine, Laurin-Whitney graduated from Valparaiso University where she studied Television and Radio Production and spent a significanr amount of her time starting the campus' television station.
 Laurin-Whitney is most interested in how the Media plays a role in the peace process in the Middle East, specifically in Israel/Palestine.

-Nagwa is a first year student in the International Media Program at the School of International Service.
+Nagwa is a second year student in the International Media Program at the School of International Service.
 She spent the last 7 years as senior foreign affairs editor in Al-Ahram Daily Newspaper in Egypt.
 She was a fellow of Reuters Institute for the Study of journalism in Oxford University in 2010-2011 Fellowship.
 She worked as an international affairs editor, Researcher and Reporter for a number of outlets among which, Al -Ahram Quarterly’s “Democracy Review" in which her main focus was on democracy issues internationally and internally.
 She has also worked for Al -Ahram El Reiady Weekly magazine, Al-Ahram Al Araby Weekly Magazine, Al -Ahram Center for Political and Strategic Studies (ACPSS).
 She worked also as an international affairs editor in Die Welt, German daily newspaper, in 2007 where she covered Middle East and Egyptian ongoing issues.